VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_Developer_Guide/cli/cli-service-module-devguide.md

 In this case *Version* operational data is being read from the device.
 In order to be able to do so, make sure to add a maven dependency on the IOS unit containing the appropriate YANG model.

+## <a name="reading-of-cli-and-device-configuration"></a>Reading of CLI and device configuraiton

+CLI readers maintain translation between device and yang models.
+We're sending read commands to the device and outputs are cached.
+This process is shown below.

+### <a name="process-of-reading-cli-configuration-from-device"></a>Process of reading CLI configuration from device

+The diagram below shows the general use of the process

+![Reading CLI conf from device][12]

+### <a name="reading-of-configuration-from-cli-network-device"></a>Reading of configuration from CLI network device - different scenarios

+The diagram below shows four specific scenarios:

+ 1. Configuration is read using show running-config pattern for the first time
+ 2. Another configuration is read using running-config pattern - cache can be used
+ 3. BGP configuration/state is read using "show route bgp 100" - the running-config pattern is not used
+ 4. BGP configuration/state is read using "show route bgp 100" again - cached can be used

+![Different scenarios][13]

  [1]: ODL.png "ODL"
  [2]: HC1.png "HC"
  [3]: HCsMdsal.png "Honeycomb's core"